-I've written previously about the various ways of accessing your spending money whilst overseas but after my most recent trip to Europe (June/July 2018) and the release of the latest report by CANSTAR, I thought it timely to provide an update on what I consider to be the best travel money card for Europe.
+I've written previously about the various ways of accessing your spending money whilst overseas but after my trip to Europe in June/July 2018, I thought it timely to provide an update on what I consider to be the best travel money card for Europe.

 Travel Money Cards, also called Cash Passports, cash cards or currency cards, are debit cards that allow you to pre-purchase foreign currencies before you start your holiday.
 The biggest advantage is that you are using your own money - prepaid and loaded onto your card before you leave home - so you're not in for any nasty credit cards bills on your return.